Installation, Cleaning, and Maintenance

 - Avoidance of scratches:

-Due to the high lead oxide content, the surfaces of RD 30® or RD 50® can scratch more easily than normal glass.
-Also, the materials react more sensitive to contact with acids and alkalis than normal glass.
-Therefore, only water and mild detergents and soft cloths may be used for cleaning.
+Due to the high lead oxide content, the surfaces of RD 30® or RD 50® can scratch more easily than ordinary glass.
+Also, the materials react more sensitive to contact with acids and alkalis than regular glass.
+Therefore, only use water, mild detergents, and soft cloths for cleaning.
 After cleaning, the glass must always be wiped dry.
 Since RD 30® has a lower lead oxide content than RD 50®, the surface of RD 30® is less sensitive than the surface of RD 50®.

-Radiation shielding glasses must never be exposed to moisture.
-Temperature fluctuations in connection with humidity, as well as air that contains acids must also be avoided at all costs.
+Never expose radiation shielding glasses to moisture.
+Avoid temperature fluctuations in connection with humidity and air that contains acids at all costs.

-The disinfection of RD 30® and RD 50® radiation shielding glass can be carried out with commercially available disinfectants.
-Disinfection by means of UV radiation is also possible.
+You can carry out the disinfection of RD 30® and RD 50® radiation shielding glass with commercially available disinfectants.
+Disinfection using UV radiation is also possible.

 All given details and specifications are mean reference values and are not guaranteed.
-In addition, please consider the "Notes on technical specifications
+Also, please consider the "Notes on technical specifications